Forq SDKs

 If processing failed, you have to nack the message:

-async function nackMessage(messageId: string): Promise<void> {
+async function nackMessage(message: MessageResponse): Promise<void> {

 try {

-await consumer.nack('my-queue', messageId);
+await consumer.nack('my-queue', message);

-console.log(`Message ${messageId} nacked successfully`);
+console.log(`Message ${message.id} nacked successfully`);

 } catch (error) {